KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 }
 ```

-When an Antara module instance begins its lifecycle an initial transaction is created.
+When an Antara module instance begins its life cycle an initial transaction is created.
 In our example, the transaction we see above is an initial transaction of a full, non-simplified Heir module.

 Note that the transaction takes value from normal inputs and sends it to CC outputs, as indicated in the `type` key-value pair.